PhantomDraft/phantomdraft.github.io/content/en/library/gothic-1986.md

 ---
 ## The Impending Plot

-Ken Russell's Gothic (1986) holds the invitation for the audience into those chaotic nights that spun out these two pillars of literary horror: Mary Shelley's Frankenstein, and John Polidori's The Vampyre.
+Ken Russell's Gothic (1986) holds the invitation for the audience into those chaotic nights that spun out these two pillars of literary horror: Mary Shelley's <a href="/library/frankenstein-1818/" target="_blank">Frankenstein</a>, and John Polidori's The Vampyre.
 It set in the celebrated summer of 1816 at Villa Diodati by Lake Geneva, whereby the film drenches one into the incitements of Lord Byron, Percy Shelley, Mary Shelley, Claire Clairmont, and Dr. John Polidori.
 By laudanum, by forbidden lusts and by a foul storm, they found their wager-that one would compose the scariest ghost story-turned, in itself, into the descent into hallucinatory horrors.

 Mary's dreamlike vision of a "hideous phantom" and the "uneasy, half-vital motion" in herself of her imagined monster echo real-life experiences of loss and fascination with the boundaries set by life.
 The séance as depicted in the film, both literally and metaphorically, brings out from them the specters of their fears, as well as the seeds of stories that would then haunt generations.

-In my article "The Idea of Apocalypse in Horror Movies, Particularly Slashers Movies," I have discussed how Frankenstein is the case study of cultural and technological anxieties that fuel apocalyptic narratives.
+In my article <a href="/articles/the-idea-of-apocalypse-in-horror-films-particularly-slashers-films/" target="_blank">"The idea of Apocalypse in horror films, particularly slashers films"</a>, I have discussed how Frankenstein is the case study of cultural and technological anxieties that fuel apocalyptic narratives.
 Russell amplifies this notion with vulgar vision and indecency-a fusion of grueling grotesqueries and psychological torment into a cinematic phantasmagoria.

 ## Data